TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 ## Perspective

-When various things happen to you, you gain a new sense of perspective.
+When certain things happen to you, you gain a new sense of perspective.
 A diagnosis, a death, a global pandemic.

 When these happen... things which once felt big... start to feel small.